Newms34/3d-Modeler/README.md

  - You can now name your scene.
  - Backgrounds included in loaded scenes!
  - Names included in loaded scenes!
+ - New Movement Modes: During object creation, you can specify what the mouse does to an object!
+ - Press R to toggle normal Rotation Mode.
+ - Press M to toggle Custom Movement Mode.

 ##Upcoming Features
  - New polyhedra: Pyramids, others!
  - Better verification!
- - New 'animate mode': Click a button, and your mouse will switch from rotation mode to 'animate' mode!

 ##Author
  - [Me (David Newman)](https://github.com/Newms34);